 - An inability to keep up in conversations or hear the television clearly.

 - A loss of hearing a few hours after exposure to louder noise.

 - A constant buzzing, ringing or whistling in your ears.

-If you have any of these symptoms, you may be eligible to make a claim and should contact a legal advisor as soon as possible.
+If your hearing loss was caused by somebody else's negligence, you may be eligible to make a claim and should contact a legal adviser as soon as possible.